Vukovar massacre: Massacre

-The prisoners were forced onto busses.
+The prisoners were forced onto buses.
 Once they reached Ovčara, 6 mi away from Vukovar, the captives were ordered from the buses one-by-one and forced to run the gauntlet past dozens of JNA troops and Serb paramilitaries towards a farm storage building.
 Slavko Dokmanović, a former mayor of Vukovar, was one of the armed men involved in beating prisoners.
 As the captives were beaten, they were also stripped of their personal belongings, money and jewelry.
 Over the course of the day, the JNA military police failed to prevent soldiers of the Croatian Serb TO and Serbian paramilitaries from beating the prisoners in the storage building.
 They were beaten using sticks, rifle butts, chains, baseball bats, and in one instance a wounded prisoner was beaten with his own crutches.
 By sundown, at least two men were beaten to death.
 In addition, one of the captors shot five prisoners, including one Frenchman, who is presumed to be Nicolier.
 Seven or eight men were returned to Vukovar on orders of the JNA, presumably released at the intervention of their Serb neighbours.
 Ultimately, Mrkšić ordered the JNA military police to withdraw from the farm, leaving the prisoners in the custody of a Croatian Serb TO unit led by Miroljub Vujović, commander of the Croatian Serb TO in Vukovar, and the Leva Supoderica paramilitary unit.
 Leva Supoderica was a volunteer unit set up by the Serbian Radical Party (Srpska radikalna stranka; SRS) in Šid, Serbia, and subordinated to the JNA's 1st Guards Mechanised Brigade.

 At about 18:00, the prisoners were divided into groups.
 Each group of 10 to 20 was loaded onto a truck and transported several hundred metres (yards) from the building towards a wooded ravine.
 When the prisoners reached the previously prepared execution site, they were shot and buried in a mass grave using a bulldozer.
 After 15–20 minutes, the truck would return empty to pick up the next group.
 The final group of prisoners was executed just outside the farm building itself.
 By 22:00 that evening, all of the prisoners had been killed.
 Most sources place the number of victims at around 260.
 This figure has been used by ICTY prosecutors.
 Some estimates of the death toll go as high as 264.
 The Croatian authorities believe that the total figure stands at 261.